 Posted on 06 June 2018

 The World Wide Fund for Nature (WWF) is one of the largest independent conservation organizations in the world, active in almost 100 countries.
-It has been working in the Congo Basin in Central Africa for more than 20 years.
+It has been working in the Congo Basin and in Central Africa for more than 20 years.
 Our mission is to stop the environmental degradation in the world and build a future where humans live in harmony with nature.

 - Establishes and implements effective internal organizational / management structures and ensures that the related policies and processes are in place and properly implemented;

-- Contributes to the Africa leadership team and the efficient management of WWF in its Africa region.
+- Contributes to the Africa leadership Team and the efficient management of WWF in its Africa Region.